 Want to take a short drive and get out of Melbourne for a change of scenery?
-Let me give you some suggestions from a long-time resident here.
-These are 6 of the best day trips from Melbourne, which are perfect for a pleasant drive, with plenty of activities on offer, or relaxation, whichever you prefer.
+Let me give you some suggestions, from a long-time resident here.
+These are 6 of the best day trips from Melbourne, all much-loved and iconic sites that locals and tourists enjoy.
+They are all an easy drive from the city, where you can appreciate nature and some awesome activities for the whole family.

-Explore a little of rural Victoria and get in touch with nature.
-These 6 best day trips from Melbourne, all within a 2 hour drive from the city are sure to delight.
-Whether you are looking for beaches, wildlife, hiking, pampering, or fun with the kids, I’ve got you covered.
+Get out of Melbourne and explore a little of rural Victoria.
+Get in touch with nature with one of these 6 best day trips from Melbourne, which are all under 2 hours drive from the city.
+Whether you are looking for beaches, mountains, wildlife, hiking, relaxation, or fun with the kids, I’ve got you covered.

-Of course, if you prefer a short stay for a couple of days, all of these locations offer various types of accommodation to suit your needs, so you can enjoy these magnificent places a little longer.
+Of course, if you prefer a short stay for a couple of days, all of these locations offer various types of accommodation, so you can enjoy these magnificent places a little longer.

 1. Sovereign Hill, Ballarat